sudeepnn/sudeepnn/README.md

 - 👋 Hi, I’m @sudeepnn
 - 👀 I’m interested in coding
-- 🌱 I’m currently learning BE
+- 🌱 I’m currently doing BE
 - 💞️ I’m looking to collaborate on not yet decided
 - 📫 How to reach me ...